OUR MISSION

 Urban Land Institute – Urban Open Space Finalist (2014)

-One of five finalists for the distinguished ULI Open Space Award, the 13-acre Railyard Park + Plaza is the culmination of two decades of community activism that enabled citizens to retain control over the largest downtown development to conserve the open space in perpetuity as a community asset emphasizing local cultures, businesses and artists.
+One of five finalists for the distinguished ULI Open Space Award, the 13-acre Railyard Park + Plaza was the culmination of two decades of community activism that enabled citizens to retain control over the largest downtown development to conserve the open space in perpetuity as a community asset emphasizing local cultures, businesses and artists.

 Great Places in America Award – Public Spaces – American Planning Association (2015)